acrontum/generate-it/README.md

 ```
   Usage: cli <swaggerFile> [options]
   Options:

-    -V, --version                           output the version number
+    -o, --output <outputDir>                Output directory for the the generated files (defaults to current directory the tool is run from) (default: ./)
+    -t, --template <template>               Templates to use (es6 or typescript or a git url) (default: es6)
     -m, --mocked                            If passed, the domains will be configured to return dummy content.
-    -o, --output <outputDir>                directory where to put the generated files (defaults to current directory) (default: /home/carmichael/code/open-source-projects/openapi-nodegen)
-    -t, --template <template>               template to use (es6 or typescript [typescript is currently not working]) (default: es6)
-    -i, --ignored-modules <ignoredModules>  ignore the following type of modules (routes, controllers, domains, validators, transformers) in case they already exist (separated by commas)
+    -i, --ignored-modules <ignoredModules>  Ignore the following type of modules (routes, controllers, domains, validators, transformers) in case they already exist (separated by commas)
+    -v,                                     versbose logging
+    -V, --version                           Output the version number
-    -h, --help                              output usage informati
+    -h, --help                              Output help information
 ```

+## How it works
+A great big loop over all the paths essentially.

+Using json-schema-ref-parser a big object is formed.
+Openapi-nodegen then loops over all the api paths in the formed object passing each paths object to a nunjucks template.

 ## Routing
 The route files are automatically built based on the described routes in the OpenAPI Spec file.